ohansemmanuel/polymorphic-react-component/exercise.md

 4. Using typescript, the component should display a type error during development if an invalid element type is passed
 5. Using typescript, the component should display a type error if wrong attributes are passed for valid element types
 6. Using typescript, the component should display a type error if wrong refs are passed to the component

-# 2. Extend the polymorphic utility type to take in a user defined name e.g., 'as' or 'component' or 'what-a-user-wants'

-The reusable utility built in the class assumes the user defined polymorphic prop is always `as`.
-Create your own version of a reusable utility that lets a user use any string they want as the polymorphic prop e.g., `as`, `component`, or `whatever`.